easycoder/easycoder.github.io/resources/md/examples.md

 ## The Game of Life /SHOW-LIFE/

 This is a "cellular automaton" - a no-player game devised in 1970 by John Conway.
 The "player" sets up an initial configuration and observes the game running according to a simple set of rules.

+Click /LIFEDOC/ for a description of the program.
 ~<div id="ex-life" style="width:100%;max-width:400px"></div>~

 ## Others